Louis Hartz: Legacy

-In 1956, the American Political Science Association awarded Hartz its Woodrow Wilson Prize for The Liberal Tradition in America, and in 1977 gave him its Lippincott Prize, designed to honor scholarly works of enduring importance.
-The book remains a key text in the political science graduate curriculum in American politics in universities today, in part because of the extensive, longrunning criticism and commentary that Hartz's ideas have generated.
+In 1956, the American Political Science Association awarded Hartz the Woodrow Wilson Prize for The Liberal Tradition in America.
+In 1977, he was awarded the association's Lippincott Prize, which honors scholarly works of enduring importance.
+The book remains a key text in graduate-level curricula in political science and is considered one of the most extensive overviews of the influence of the liberal tradition on American politics.

-The Canadian context of Hartz's fragment thesis was disseminated and elaborated upon by Gad Horowitz, in the latter’s essay "Conservatism, Liberalism and Socialism in Canada: An Interpretation" (1966).
-Horowitz's use and interpretation of Hartz has been influential in Canadian political theory, and was still being actively debated well into the 21st century.
+In Canada, Hartz's fragment thesis was disseminated and expanded on by Gad Horowitz, in Horowitz's essay, "Conservatism, Liberalism and Socialism in Canada: An Interpretation", published in 1966.
+Horowitz's use and interpretation of Hartz has been influential in Canadian political theory and remains actively debated in the 21st century.

-In Australia, Hartz's fragment thesis "received respectful attention, but ... did not win assent or committed followers", according to historian John Hirst.
+In Australia, Hartz's fragment thesis "received respectful attention, but … did not win assent or committed followers", according to historian John Hirst.
 It was applied to early colonial history by feminist historian Miriam Dixson in The Real Matilda (1976), in which she traced gender relations in colonial New South Wales to the culture of the proletarian fragment identified by Hartz.
 In 1973, the Australian Economic History Review dedicated an issue to analysis of Hartz's theory.